romana1234/ada-template-website/website_part2.md

 ### Principle component analysis (PCA)
+A PCA allows us to represent the high number of features (Empath-categories) in some principle components (PCs).
+Therefor, we hope to show the differences in gender and in the three time periods on one single 2D graph!
+The two PCs with their respective explained variance ratio are depicted in the following figure.

 ![PCA](https://user-images.githubusercontent.com/114232327/209010620-b254b5d5-e00b-45dd-97d9-4e61945340aa.png)

 The PCA allows the discimination of the data based on two principles components.
+It seems that:
-PC I separates men and women.
-PC II: reflects differences in time periods.
-Overall there seems to be a tendency, especially on men side, of regroupement indicating less differences nowaday between the lexicon used to describe each characters actions.
-This is only an hypothesis, PCA is not a suitable method to confirm this.
-The PC explained variance ratio sum equal 92.5 %, which is considered as satisfactory.
+* PC I: separates men and women
+* PC II: reflects differences in time periods

+Overall, there seems to be a tendency for males and females to converge (both approach the midline when looking at the horizontal shift between time periods, especially on the male side).
+This regrouping suggests that the differences in the lexis used to describe each person's actions are smaller today.
+However, it is not clearly evident that women's vocabulary has changed more over time.
+These are however only hypotheses, PCA is not an appropriate method to confirm them.
+The sum of PC explained variance is 92.5%, which is considered satisfactory.